Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 Hard Drive 4 GB (SSD Recommended)

-So on the first glance, you can already tell that the minimum and the recommended system requirements for a Minecraft gaming PC are quite old.
-The Intel Core i5-4690 mentioned here, for instance, was release back in 2014 and discontinued in 2017.
+So at first glance, you can already tell that the minimum and the recommended system requirements for a Minecraft gaming PC are quite old.
+For instance, the Intel Core i5-4690 mentioned here was released in 2014 and discontinued in 2017.

-Hence in order to understand the CURRENT HARDWARE REQUIREMENTS, we will need to dissect each and every hardware specifications and benchmark them separately.
+Hence, to understand the CURRENT HARDWARE REQUIREMENTS, we will need to dissect every hardware specification and benchmark them separately.

-In other words, we will use the official recommended hardware as the reference point for choosing the current gen hardware.
+In other words, we will use the officially recommended hardware as the reference point for choosing the current-gen hardware.

 I. CPU Requirements for Minecraft

 So the recommended CPU for this game is the Intel Core i5-4690.
-As mentioned earlier, this is a fairly old CPU which has long been discontinued.
+As mentioned earlier, this fairly old CPU has long been discontinued.

 It has the following specs and benchmarks: